 The foreign earned income exclusion, the foreign housing exclusion, and the foreign housing deduction are based on foreign earned income.
-For this purpose, foreign earned income is income you receive for services you perform in a foreign country during a period your tax home is in a foreign country and during which you meet either the bona fide residence test or the physical presence test.
+For this purpose, foreign earned income is income you receive for services you perform in a foreign country in a period during which your tax home is in a foreign country and you meet either the bona fide residence test or the physical presence test.

 Classification of Types of Income

 In addition to the types of earned income listed, certain noncash income and allowances or reimbursements are considered earned income.
 The fair market value of property or facilities provided to you by your employer in the form of lodging, meals, or use of a car is earned income.